2013 Wake Forest

 2009-10 Illinois State

 Taylor Stubblefield, a former Consensus All-American and an NCAA record-setting wide receiver during his playing days, is Utah's new receivers coach.
 Stubblefield, who spent the 2013 season in the same capacity at Wake Forest, brings a diverse coaching background to the U.

 In his seven seasons as a receivers coach at the NCAA level, Stubblefield has worked on the East and West coasts, the Midwest and the Mountain West.

 "Taylor will be an asset for us both on the field and through his recruiting ties across the country," said head coach Kyle Whittingham when he announced the hiring on Feb.
 12, 2014.

 The Yakima, Wash., native's coaching timeline began at Central Washington (2007), followed by stints at Eastern Michigan (as a graduate assistant in 2008), Illinois State (2009-10), Central Michigan (2011), New Mexico (2012) and Wake Forest (2013).

-Last season at Wake Forest, his leading receiver, Michael Campanaro, was named second-team all-Atlantic Coast Conference.
+Last season at Wake Forest, his leading receiver, Michael Campanaro, was named second-team all-Atlantic Coast Conference and was a seventh-round NFL draft pick.
 While at Central Michigan, Stubblefield coached three third-team all-Mid-American Conference receivers in Titus Davis, Courtney Williams and Cody Wilson.
 Davis was a Phil Steele Freshman All-American.